The best UK gourmet glamping sites

 Feather Down Moor Farm, Gloucestershire

-This is child heaven, but for adults it’s a particularly foodie stay.
-Set in the glorious Gloucestershire countryside, Moor Farm is a quiet, get-away-from-it-all place but with plenty for everyone to do.
-The kids can be kept busy with farm chores, and there’s a swimming pool if it’s warm.
-Spanking-fresh eggs can be collected in the communal chicken coop (as long as the hens are feeling happy), and you can buy a breakfast hamper in the farm shop with excellent bread and great produce.
+This is a top spot for children to roam free, and for adults it’s a notable foodie stay.
+Set in the glorious Gloucestershire countryside, family-run Moor Farm is a quiet, get-away-from-it-all place but with plenty for everyone to do.
+The kids can be kept busy with farm chores, and you can learn about the site’s rare animal breeds and regenerative farming practices on educative but fun tours, or head to the swimming pool if it’s warm.
+Just-laid eggs can be collected in the communal chicken coop (as long as the hens are feeling happy), and you can buy a breakfast hamper in the farm shop with excellent bread and great produce.
 The rose veal burgers are standouts – ideal for barbecues.

-Price: Prices start at £439 for a four-night stay in a Frills Lodge; all lodges can sleep a maximum of six people (five adults and one child up to 12 years old) and include a double bed, bunk bed and cupboard bed.
-A three-night weekend stay costs from £295.
+Price: Prices start at £359 for a two-night stay in a Frills Lodge; all lodges can sleep a maximum of six people (five adults and one child up to 12 years old) and include a double bed, bunk bed and cupboard bed.
+A week’s stay costs £1,050.

 For more information visit: Feather Down